|Values are valid only on day of printing.|

 Results between 10.1 and 14.9 U/mL RBC represents probable low normal.

-There is partial overlap for the distribution of thiopurine methyltransferase activities observed between patients with normal and heterozygous genotypes; thus, results that fall within the low-normal range can occur because of assay variability or biological variation.
+There is partial overlap for the distribution of thiopurine methyltransferase (TPMT) activities observed between patients with normal and heterozygous genotypes; thus, results that fall within the low-normal range can occur because of assay variability or biological variation.

 > or =15.0 U/mL RBC (normal)